Skip to Content

 It is difficult to say with certainty, as condor populations near the Andes Mountains in South America were not reliably surveyed until 1985.

-Older estimates given from 1980-2002 ranged from 20,000-25,000 individuals.
+The IUCN and BirdLife International currently estimate about 6,700 mature individuals (roughly 10,000 in total), and the population is still declining.
 Now they estimate about 10 young birds a year enter condor breeding age groups which are significantly less than before 2002 due to habitat destruction and competition for carrion food supply.

 Is Andean Condor a New World Vulture?